-The equation relation of CFU / ml to OD can provide useful information in comparison to bacterial concentrations that attached onto hydrogels.
+The equation relation of CFU / ml to OD can provide useful information in comparison of bacterial concentrations that are attached to hydrogels.
 Bacterial concentrations for the diluted cells were used for determination of the colony forming unit (CFU) by serial dilutions of bacterial culture and determined by UV-Visible spectrophotometer at 600 nm by measuring the absorbance of the bacterial solutions.
-A graph was plotted to show the relationship between hydrogels' compositions and CFU/mL and OD{600nm}.
+A graph was plotted to show the relationship between hydrogels' compositions and CFU/mL and OD ${600 nm}$.